sourcegraph/sourcegraph-public-snapshot/doc/integration/bitbucket_server.md

 The speed improvements are most important on larger Bitbucket Server instances with thousands of repositories.
 When connected to these instances, Sourcegraph would have to make many wasteful requests to fetch permission data if the plugin is not installed.

-To learn how and why this works, read the [through technical details of fast permission syncing](#fast-permissions-syncing) below.
+To learn how and why this works, read through technical details of fast permission syncing below.

 ### Technical Details

-This section provides some technical insight into the Bitbucket Server plugin to make it easier to users to decide whether or not to install it on their Bitbucket Server instance.
+This section provides some technical insight into the Bitbucket Server plugin to make it easier for users to decide whether or not to install it on their Bitbucket Server instance.

 You can find the full source code for the plugin at [github.com/sourcegraph/bitbucket-server-plugin](https://github.com/sourcegraph/bitbucket-server-plugin/).